 And if you think, nah, it can’t be that convoluted, just read this Technet article which clearly states, among other surprising things, that:

 “When directory synchronization is enabled for a tenant and a user is synchronized from on-premises, most of the attributes cannot be managed from Exchange Online and must be managed from on-premises”

-So, if you do the hybrid O365 migration you’ll be stuck with that Exchange server and your Active Directory servers!
+So, if you do the hybrid O365 migration you’ll be stuck with that Exchange server and your Active Directory servers forever!?

-When they say Hybrid, they mean it.
-Microsoft expects you to manage your users/mailboxes/O365 via your internal AD management tools with the help of a lot of PowerShell.
+Microsoft expects you to manage your O365 users and mailboxes via your internal AD management tools with the help of a lot of PowerShell.

-Having AD manage your O365 portal may sound like a nice feature, but it’s not; and if you think you can easily remove the AD synchronization after the hybrid migration is done, wrong again!
+Having AD manage your O365 portal may sound like a nice feature, but it’s not; and if you think you can easily remove the AD synchronization after the hybrid migration is done, again you are wrong!